Suj4LB/spring3hibernate/README.md

 ## Dependencies

-The list of dependencies are not quite long but yes we do have some dependencies.
+The list of dependencies are not quite long but we do have some dependencies.

 - [X] **Maven 3.X**
 - [X] **Java8 or Java11**